-The Jacobian of a (smooth, projective, geometrically integral) curve of genus $g$ is an abelian variety of dimension $g$ that is canonically associated to the curve.
+The Jacobian of a (smooth, projective, geometrically integral) curve $X$ of genus $g$ over a field $k$ is a $g$-dimensional principally polarized abelian variety $J$ that is canonically associated to $X$.

-Any Jacobian is a principally polarized abelian variety, and the Torelli theorem states that if $J(C)$ and $J(C')$ are isomorphic as principally polarized abelian varieties then $C$ and $C'$ are isomorphic curves.
+The Torelli theorem states that if $X$ and $Y$ are curves whose Jacobians are isomorphic as principally polarized abelian varieties, then $X$ and $Y$ are isomorphic.
 It is possible, however, for non-isomorphic curves to have Jacobians that are isomorphic as unpolarized abelian varieties.

 - Review status: beta

 - Last edited by Bjorn Poonen on 2022-03-26 16:16:15